gvwilson/sensibleadventures/nardica/nardica.md

 "Uncle Jack," she panted.
 "There's a Zillion spotter comin' in!"

-"That ain't the Zillions,"
+"That ain't Zillion,"
 her uncle said scornfully.
-"That's one of ours outta Rothera."
+"It's outta Rothera."
 He jerked his thumb at the face on the screen.
 "Lady here says they been lookin' for us.
 Or leastways,